petrelharp/local_pca/sims/notes.md

 Alternatively, suppose that in recent times three populations with strong asymmetric migration `A<-B|C` that previously was `A|B->C`.

-To do this in msprime, see:
+To do this in msprime (i.e., neutrally, but with different Ne on different chromsomes):
 ```
 CHRLEN=1e6
 OUTDIR=threesim_${CHRLEN}_${RANDOM}